2026 Handbook

 Qualifier #3 = Sportsmanship Award

-State Championships = Golden Shovel
+Qualifier #4 = Golden Shovel

 Open to all teams.
-A pre-written drill will be provided to all the teams and will be used for an entire show year.
+A pre-written drill will be provided for all the teams and will be used for an entire show year.
 Teams will be judged on the execution of each move and this division will have a separate score sheet.

 Compulsory drill is available at http://www.ssmdta.com in the current year show information.